msu-csc232-fa23/arrays/README.md

 ### Task 3: Declare and process strings

-1. Let's begin by examining the declarations in [task03.h](include/task02.h).
-2. Next, let's examine the code in [task03.cpp](src/main/cpp/task02.cpp).
+1. Finally, let's examine the code in [task03.cpp](src/main/cpp/task02.cpp).

 Noteworthy observations:

-- Something
-- Cool
-- Or noteworthy
+- There are myriad string operations
+- String positions begin at position 0